luftreich/blog_source/source/_posts/2012-03-11-os161-execv-system-call.markdown

 tags:  [execv, syscall]
 ---

-Basically, `execv` do more or less the same thing with `runprogram` resided in `$OS161_SRC/kern/syscall/runprogram.c`.
+Basically, `execv` do more or less the same thing with `runprogram` in `$OS161_SRC/kern/syscall/runprogram.c`.
 The overall flow of `sys_execv` are:

-  1. _Copy arguments into kernel buffer_
+  1. _Copy arguments from user space into kernel buffer_
   2. Open the executable, create a new address space and load the elf into it
-  3. _Copy the arguments into user stack_
+  3. _Copy the arguments from kernel buffer into user stack_
   4. Return user mode using `enter_new_process`

 <!-- more -->